ValentinHirschi/linlo_pp_hj/README.md

 * copy the file /TEMPLATES/aloha_functions.f into ../../aloha/template_files.
 It only extends the functionality of the gluon wave function to allow for additional polarization states
 ### Coupling orders and description ###
 * GGGHQCD: effective coupling for LO QCD
 * GGGHEW: effective coupling for EW corrections (W and Z)
+* GGHEW2L: effective coupling for virtual 2-loop EW corrections (W and Z)
+* GGHEW3L: effective coupling for virtual 3-loop EW corrections (W and Z)
 * ZZ and WW (lower hierarchy): Z (resp.
 W) exchange only

 ### How do I use the plugin ###